 Specifically, for each of the spatial and frequency branches with classification logits mass $m$, our approach calculates the corresponding evidence $e=h(m)$ using an evidence function $h(\cdot)$ that guarantees $e$ to be non-negative.
 During the training phase, to facilitate evidence collection, we independently apply the following EDL loss to each branch:

 where $S=\sum_k \alpha_k$ and $\alpha_k=e_k+1$, denoting the total strength of the Dirichlet distribution governed by $\{\alpha_{1,\ldots,K}\}$, and $y$ is the one-hot $K$-class label.
 We also apply AvU regularization \cite{bao2021evidential, hammam2022predictive} to each branch for uncertainty calibration.
-The EDL loss and AvU regularization minimize $R_c$ and $R_o$ in Eq. \ref{eq:opt_obj} separately.
+The EDL loss and AvU regularization minimize $R_c$ and $R_o$ in (\ref{eq:opt_obj}) respectively.

-{\bf Test-time Evidence Fusion.} To address the integration problem, we design a uncertainty-guided test-time evidence fusion mechanism.
-During model inference, according to EDL \cite{sensoy2018evidential}, the probabilities of different classes (belief masses) and the overall uncertainty mass can be calculated by $b_k = e_k/S$ and $u=K/S$.
+{\bf Test-time Evidence Fusion.} To address the integration problem, we design an uncertainty-guided test-time evidence fusion mechanism.
+During model inference, according to EDL \cite{sensoy2018evidential}, the probabilities of different classes (belief masses) and the overall uncertainty mass can be calculated as $b_k = e_k/S$ and $u=K/S$.
 The $K$ belief mass values and the uncertainty $u$ are all non-negative and follow the sum-to-one rule: $\sum_{k=1}^K b_k+u=1$.
-With this approach, we can get the belief and uncertainty for each branch.
+With this approach, we can obtain the belief and uncertainty for each branch.

 Our DLED model collects two independent sets of probability mass $M^s=\{\{b_k^s\}_{k=1}^K, u^s\}$ and $M^f=\{\{b_k^f\}_{k=1}^K, u^f\}$ from the spatial and frequency domains.
-Inspired by previous works \cite{han2020trusted, han2022trusted}, we apply the Dempster's combination rule \cite{sentz2002combination} to get the joint detection probability mass set $\widetilde{M}$ in the following manner: $\widetilde{M}=M^s\oplus M^f$.
+Inspired by previous works \cite{han2020trusted, han2022trusted}, we apply Dempster's combination rule \cite{sentz2002combination} to get the joint detection probability mass set $\widetilde{M}$ in the following manner: $\widetilde{M}=M^s\oplus M^f$.
 The specific calculation rules for belief mass and uncertainty mass are formulated as

-where $\gamma=1/({1-\sum_{i\neq j}b_i^sb_j^f})$ is the scaling factor, normalizing the mass fusion to mitigate the effects of conflicting information between the spatial mass and frequency mass.
+where $\gamma=1/({1-\sum_{i\neq j}b_i^sb_j^f})$ is the scaling factor, normalizing the mass fusion to mitigate the effects of conflicting information between the spatial and frequency masses.
 With this newly obtained joint detection mass $\widetilde{M}$, the joint evidence and the parameters of the Dirichlet distribution are calculated as follows:

 For a test sample $x^i$, the model prediction $\widetilde{p}_k^i$ for class $k$ is computed as $\widetilde{p}_k^i=\widetilde{\alpha}_k^i/\widetilde{S}^i$.